 Much like American students of today, the 1930s incumbents enjoyed sporting the most up-to-date styles of the time.

 Regularly playing sports meant that they needed something slightly more casual and relaxed.

-A Letterman cardigan (or plain short sweater) is the probably one of the most well-known college fashions.
+A Letterman cardigan (or plain short sweater) is probably one of the most well-known college fashions.
 It’s a classic item of clothing, and practical, too.
 Worn with a button-down dress shirt, wool tie and that all-important dab of pomade to the hair, your 1930’s student style is complete.
 Well, almost.

 When spending time walking around the campus or watching a college football game, you need something to wrap up in and keep you warm.
 That’s where the polo coat came in.
 Usually made of camel hair boasting peaked lapels, with turn-back cuffs and a cinch in the back; the polo coat is as iconic as the Letterman but much more sought-after by menswear enthusiasts.

 The beauty of the polo coat is its ability to be dressed up or down, making it a true winner in the style stakes.